vlasenkoalexey/FSharp.Interactive.Intellisense/README.md

 + Find a way to access FSI autocomplete API - done !!!!
 + No autocomplete on space - dismiss session
 + Merge output of custom built fsi provider and FSI autocomplete service
++ Pass instance of ICompletion interface from server
++ Autocomplete on Ctrl + tab
+- Autocomplete options through interactive - ??? - use config instead

+P2:
 - Autocomplete for static variables let somevar = Some(1);; somvar.Value. <-
   - Need to evaluate something in FSI -> try using redirected input
-- Pass instance of ICompletion interface from server

-P2:
 - Show completion tooltips
-- Autocomplete on Ctrl + tab
-- Autocomplete options through interactive
 - See if it is possible to integrate with https://github.com/fsharp/FsAutoComplete